 Authentic Arizona: Wild Horses a Common Sight for Mesa Visitors

 Before sunrise and after sunset, along the waters of the Tonto National Forest and into the adjacent Salt River Pima-Maricopa Indian Reservation, visitors to Mesa, Arizona have a pretty good chance at catching a glimpse of Arizona's wild horse population.
-There are as many as 500 of these magnificent animals roaming the water's edge on the Lower Salt River and the shoreline around Saguaro Lake – all just minutes from Mesa's collection of hotels.
+Although the number is unknown, sightings of these magnificent animals roaming the water's edge on the Lower Salt River and the shoreline around Saguaro Lake are all just minutes from Mesa's collection of hotels.

 Their enigmatic presence is a common sight when guests are kayaking, paddle boarding, or tubing down the river, as the horses emerge from the surrounding cactus-studded desert to cool off in the water and graze on the underwater foliage.
 According to historical records, the wild horses have been living on the Salt River Pima-Maricopa Indian Reservation before the Tonto National Forest federal designation was created in the early 1900s.